 One important result we look out for is the level of calprotectin.
 High levels of calprotectin correlate with high levels of inflammation, which can be an indicator of IBD activity or IBS.
 It is important to note that calprotectin measurements are specific to inflammation and not disease, so if calprotectin is high, more definitive testing will need to be done through a gastroenterologist.
 (Source)

 These procedures are more invasive than blood and stool tests, but they allow visual inspection of the GI tract.

-- Colonoscopy: Under current U.S. guidelines, colonoscopies to check for colon cancer are recommended for everyone aged 45 and over.
-Colonoscopy, which allows visualization of the entire colon by way of a thin, flexible, lighted tube with a camera on its end, is also used to diagnose IBD.
+- colonoscopy: Colonoscopy allows visualization of the entire colon by way of a thin, flexible, lighted tube with a camera on its end that is inserted through the rectum.
+The procedure can be used both to diagnose IBD and to monitor for colon cancer.
 Tissue samples for biopsy may be taken during the colonoscopy.
+(Source, Source)

-- Flexible sigmoidoscopy: A sigmoidoscopy also involves a thin, flexible, lighted tube with a camera, but is only inserted as far as the last part of the colon, known as the sigmoid.
+- flexible sigmoidoscopy: A sigmoidoscopy also involves a thin, flexible, lighted tube with a camera, but is only inserted as far as the sigmoid, the last part of the colon before the rectum.
 Ulcerative colitis usually begins in the rectum, and this much less invasive procedure may be more appropriate than colonoscopy if ulcerative colitis is suspected.
 (Source)

-- Upper endoscopy: Like other procedures, an upper endoscopy involves a flexible, lighted tube with a camera, but it is inserted through the mouth rather than the rectum and visualizes the upper GI tract including the esophagus, stomach, and beginning of the small intestine.
+- upper endoscopy: Like other procedures, an upper endoscopy involves a flexible, lighted tube with a camera, but it is inserted through the mouth rather than the rectum and visualizes the upper GI tract, including the esophagus, stomach, and beginning of the small intestine.
 It may be used to diagnose Crohn’s disease, which can affect any part of the GI tract, and to look for other causes of symptoms such as nausea, vomiting, and abdominal pain.
+(Source)